ddzoan/Where3x3/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Browse Tournament List, Create New Tournaments (~1 day)
+### Phase 1: User Authentication, Browse Tournament Index (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 Users will be able to sign up for accounts and log in.
-I will create API routes to create a new tournament and to get all tournaments.
+I will create API routes to return the tournament index and show routes.
+Backbone will be used to display the views for the main search page with the tournaments on the left side.

 [Details][phase-one]

-### Phase 2: Viewing Tournament Index and Tournament show page (~2 days)
+### Phase 2: Tournament show page (~0.5 days)
-Use backbone to create the list view page and the tournament details view.
+Use backbone to create the tournament details view page.

 [Details][phase-two]

-### Phase 3: Search (~1 day)
+### Phase 3: Search (~1.5 days)
 Implement search by location and by date range on the server side.

 [Details][phase-three]